Project Management

 PRINCE2® Practitioner or PRINCE2 Agile® Practitioner

 A Practitioner/Agile Practitioner exam is for those who have passed their Foundation certification exam and wish to become a “Registered PRINCE2® Practitioner” or “Registered PRINCE2 Agile® Practitioner.”
-Typically, you are a project manager in projects conducted using the PRINCE2® method and possibly agile methods, or you work closely with clients or suppliers who use the method.
+Typically, you are a project manager in projects conducted using the PRINCE2® or PRINCE2® Agile method and possibly agile methods, or you work closely with clients or suppliers who use the method.

 Can I build a Practitioner version 7 on top of my Foundation 6th edition?